 ROSEN, A LEADING LAW FIRM, Encourages Freshworks Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – FRSH

-/EIN News/ -- NEW YORK, Nov.
-18, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Freshworks Inc. (NASDAQ: FRSH) pursuant and/or traceable to the Company’s initial public offering conducted in September 2021 (the “IPO”), of the important January 3, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Freshworks Inc. FRSH pursuant and/or traceable to the Company's initial public offering conducted in September 2021 (the "IPO"), of the important January 3, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Freshworks securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.